 For all that it’s now July, on the day I’m writing this the weather is, as the Scots would say, ‘dreich’ (drizzly, overcast and cold) and I’d highly recommend making this plate pie on a day such as this.
 The lovely warmth of the fan oven is gently circulating around the kitchen and the scent of the pie cooking is reassuring me that a good dinner will warm me up even further very soon.
 I’m going to serve it with steamed broccoli, thyme-infused carrots and a ‘stick to your ribs as it goes down’ rich beef gravy.
 And now I think of it, I’m sure there’s some rhubarb and ginger crumble left in the freezer that we can have with warm custard.
 Shall I set another place at the table for you?

-A 500g block of puff pastry (I used gluten-free)
+A 500g block of gluten-free puff pastry

 A 340g tin of corned beef